During two World Wars the firm produced large numbers of successful aircraft including the Brisfit (short for Bristol Fighter).

 One of the more unusual looking Bristol Aircraft produced, but nevertheless remarkably effective, was the Bristol Freighter.
 Developed originally to British Air Ministry specification as a Military Equipment Transporter, it was coded the Type 170.
 It was in contest with the Blackburn Beverley developed to meet exactly the same criteria, which became the favoured choice of the Royal Air Force.
 Nevertheless, the Type 170 proved extremely reliable and was adopted by many countries, thus becoming a valuable export design and foreign exchange earner.
 The Royal New Zealand Air Force equipped their service with this as the favoured transport aircraft.
 This illustration is of the only known remaining civilian example kept in flying condition and now earns its keep in its home territory, Canada, where it regularly notches up as many as 8 cargo trips per day providing a reliable local service for a mining company in the Yukon territory.

 These early “Guppy style” transporters also found extended life in civilian spheres of aircraft operation: amongst other airlines, Silver City Airways employed them to take freight or cars and their passengers from the South Coast of England to France on a regular two way cross Channel shuttle service.
 Such Aircraft provided a high speed cargo route across the Channel.
 These aircraft were economic enough to provide scheduled transport services for many years through to the late 60s.
-Another picture of this rather strange looking “bird”, properly disgorging its Bristol cargo, is to be seen later on the Type 406 page.
+Another picture of this rather strange looking “bird”, properly disgorging its Bristol cargo, is to be seen later adorned on the Type 406 car grill.

 At the end of WW2, Bristol, like other aero engineering and manufacturing industries, possessed a huge surplus of skilled labour and were faced with the need to find some alternative products until a new aeroplane market emerged.
 A move into the quality car market was agreed, and to this end the rights had been acquired in respect of the BMW pre-war car models and engines as war reparation.
 Thus in a remarkably short space of time, by developing from existing designs, the newly formed ‘Car Division’ was ready for series production, and by the autumn of 1946, motoring journals carried road tests of the Type 400 Saloon, a 2-litre engined “Bristol”.
 This set new standards for performance, economy and comfort, and soon gained a formidable reputation in international motoring events as well as a respectable slice of the quality car market — and this despite being further constrained initially by the requirement that in order to qualify for vital raw material resources, 50% of the production was destined to be exported.